 avast!
-Free Antivirus is light on the system, remarkably easy to use, and fairly effective in malware protection.
+Free Antivirus 2015 is light on the system, remarkably easy to use, and fairly effective in malware protection.

 Quick setup, comprehensive controls, commendable speediness, decent feature set, and zero cost – these are but a few of the characteristics avast!
-Free Antivirus has got under the hood.
+Free Antivirus 2015 has got under the hood.
 Results of independent third-party tests which are closely comparable with those of commercial counterparts make this product one of the most reliable free antiviruses out there.

 avast!
-Free Antivirus should by no means go tough on your operating system’s performance.
+Free Antivirus 2015 should by no means go tough on your operating system’s performance.
 It was amazingly light on the system throughout our test, and never really slowed it down to a notable degree, so this benchmark is definitely not something to be concerned with – unlike the scan.
-Whereas Quick Scan that we launched manually took about 7 minutes to complete, things are tangibly worse with Full Scan, where you can start it and go take a walk or visit some friends, because it seems to take forever.
+Whereas Quick Scan that we launched manually took about 30 minutes to complete (which isn’t that good of a benchmark), things are tangibly worse with Full Scan, where you can start it and go take a walk or visit some friends, because it seems to take forever.
 Just to be precise, 10% progress was a matter of 30 minutes in our case.
 So, running Full Scan of your system is not what we recommend doing a lot; maybe once a month would be fine, for your nerves’ sake.
-It’s more judicious to schedule Quick Scan once or a twice a week, with the additional ‘Scan PUP’ option activated; or get the program to run Boot-Time Scan on OS start.
+It’s more judicious to schedule Quick Scan once or a twice a week or get the program to run Boot-Time Scan at not too short intervals.